pkuma007/pkuma007/README.md

 # 💫 About Me:
 Results-driven Automation Test Specialist with expertise in JAVA, Selenium, Appium, and RestAssured, skilled in creating efficient automation strategies.
-Proficient in HTML5, JavaScript, and UiPath for RPA, with hands-on experience in CI/CD tools like Jenkins and GitHub.
+Proficient in HTML5, JavaScript, and UiPath for RPA, with experience in CI/CD tools like Jenkins and GitHub.
 Known for developing robust testing frameworks and streamlining test processes using JIRA and Quality Center.

 ## 🌐 Socials: